ratanvarghese/blom.sh/public/j-cardboard-1/content.md

 "What replacement?
 I do not understand," said the statue.

-"I'm a factory-made product.
-I can be replaced in the matter of days.
+"I can be replaced in a matter of days.
 In fact, a million replicas of me could be picked out of an online catalog.
 I'm not some one-of-a-kind work of art.
 I'm not a unique or important part of the culture.
 Not like you," said the cutout.

 "I will never forget you," said the statue.
 The statue's stone lips crawled into its airless mouth.